owenBeresford/CatProfileDemo/README.md

 - Add complete code for the nation flags.
 UPDATE: the EU is supported now, and common synonyms for the UK
 - My props for components are passing stateless impure functions, which only modify things in Redux State.
 - Add rest of component tests to vitest.
+- Moved code to a newer "create app" template

 Eventual need: